dea980/LLM_tutorial/README.md

 # LLM_tutorial
-This is repo for LLM
+This is repo for LLM training